 As the blood vessels in and around the penis fill with blood, the glans and testicles increase in size.
 In addition, thigh and buttock muscles tense, blood pressure rises, the pulse quickens, and the rate of breathing increases.

-Semen – a mixture of sperm (5 percent) and fluid (95 percent) – is forced into the urethra by a series of contractions in the pelvic floor muscles, prostate gland, seminal vesicles, and the vas deferens.
+Semen enters the urethra by a series of contractions in the pelvic floor muscles, the prostate gland, the seminal vesicles, and the vas deferens.

-Contractions in the pelvic floor muscles and prostate gland also cause the semen to be forced out of the penis in a process called ejaculation.
-The average male orgasm lasts for 10-30 seconds.
+Contractions in the pelvic floor muscles and prostate gland also force the semen out of the penis in a process called ejaculation.

-The man now enters a temporary recovery phase where further orgasms are not possible.
-This is known as the refractory period, and its length varies from person to person.
-It can last from a few minutes to a few days, and this period generally grows longer as the man ages.
+The male now enters a temporary recovery phase.
+This is the refractory period, and its length varies from person to person.
+It can last from a few minutes to a few days, and this period generally grows longer as a male ages.

-During this phase, the man’s penis and testicles return to their original size.
-The rate of breathing will be heavy and fast, and the pulse will be fast.
+During this phase, the penis and testicles return to their original size.
+The breathing may be heavy and fast, and the pulse will be elevated.

-It is commonly held that orgasms are a sexual experience, typically experienced as part of a sexual response cycle.
-They often occur following the continual stimulation of erogenous zones, such as the genitals, anus, nipples, and perineum.
+Orgasms typically occur as part of a sexual response cycle.
+They often take place following the continual stimulation of erogenous zones, such as the genitals, anus, nipples, and perineum.

-- Vasocongestion: the process whereby body tissues fill up with blood, swelling in size as a result.
+- Vasocongestion: This is the process in which body tissues fill up with blood, swelling in size as a result.

-- Myotonia: the process whereby muscles tense, including both voluntary flexing and involuntary contracting.
+- Myotonia: This is the process in which muscles tense, including both voluntary flexing and involuntary contracting.

-A number of disorders are associated with orgasms; they can lead to distress, frustration, and feelings of shame, both for the person experiencing the symptoms and their partner(s).
+Orgasmic disorders can lead to distress, frustration, and feelings of shame, both for the person experiencing the symptoms and their sexual partner.

-Although orgasms are considered to be the same in all genders, healthcare professionals tend to describe orgasm disorders in gendered terms.
+Although orgasms occur similarly in all genders, healthcare professionals tend to describe orgasm disorders in gendered terms.

 Female orgasmic disorders

-Female orgasmic disorders center around the absence or significant delay of orgasm following sufficient stimulation.
+Female orgasmic disorders center around the absence or significant delay of orgasms following sufficient stimulation.